 More middle-aged and older adults are wearing soft contacts than ever.

-Presbyopia is the diminished ability of the natural lens in our eyes to focus up close on near objects.
+Presbyopia is the diminished ability of the natural lens in our eyes to focus up on close objects.
 It begins with the occasional medicine bottle being a struggle to read and then over time more and more gets blurry.
 It can be very frustrating to stare at something up close and have it be blurry regardless of what you do.

 So there are three basic choices a contact lens wearer can do to aid their reading while still wearing contact lenses.